ttbarnes/Random-Happy-Things/README.md

 Random-Happy-Things
 ===================

-Readme to be updated....
+This *was* a work in progress.
+Feel free to adapt/contribute.

+The idea was to create html/css only DOM elements that are visually 'happy'.

-Some of the code isn't the cleanest (mainly the Sass), just for doing quick POCs.
+The Sass isn't the cleanest, - just for doing quick POCs.

-Any contributions would be great, i'm hoping to wrap this up at some point in 2015.

 To get up and running:

 1. cd into directory
-2. npm install
+2. `npm install && bower install`
-3. bower install
+3. `grunt serve`
-4. grunt serve

 Happy random things! :-)